jamiehackett/workshops/exercises/ansible_rhel/2.5-notifications/README.md

 ## Guide

-You have installed Apache on all hosts in the job you just ran along with a survey.
-Now we’re going to ensure notifications when this job is successfully ran are sent into a slack chat.
+You have installed Apache on all hosts in the previous job combining that with a survey.
+Now we’re going to ensure a notification is sent into a slack channel when this job is successfully ran.
 This is what you're going do:

+> **Note**
+>
+> **For the purposes of todays workshop, we have already created the Slack bot needed for notifications to be sent from Ansible Tower.**

 * Create a notification template.

-* Assign a notification template to the Template we just created in the previous excercise.
+* Assign a notification template to the Job Template we just created in the previous excercise.

 * Launch the job **Template**